HangfireIO/Hangfire.Documentation/upgrade-guides/upgrading-to-hangfire-1.7.rst

       <PackageReference Include="Hangfire.SqlServer.Msmq" Version="1.7.*" />

 b.
 Fix breaking changes mentioned in the previous section if they apply to your use case.
-c.
-(Optional) If your background processing sits mostly idle and you are already using Hangfire 1.6.23, you can run the schema migration for SQL Server during this step.
+c. **Optional.** If your background processing sits mostly idle and you are already using Hangfire 1.6.23, you can run the schema migration for SQL Server during this step.
 Otherwise I'd highly encourage you to perform the migration manually as written in the following section, because it may take too long if there are outstanding queries.

    .. code-block:: csharp